apostrophe-express

 req.baseUrl and req.baseUrlWithPrefix are also made available, and all three properties are also added to req.data if not already present.

-The baseUrl option should be configured at the top level, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
+The baseUrl option should be configured at the top level, for Apostrophe itself or with the APOS_BASE_URL environment variable, NOT specifically for this module, but for bc the latter is also accepted in this one case.
 For a satisfyingly global result, set it at the top level instead.

-If you want reasonable URLs in req objects used in tasks you must set the baseUrl option for Apostrophe.
+If you want reasonable URLs in req objects used in tasks you must set the baseUrl option or the APOS_BASE_URL environment variable for Apostrophe.

 # afterInit()